What to Do if You Are Hit by a Bicyclist While Walking in NYC

 Getting hit by a car can be terrible, but getting hit by a bike can be just as bad.
 As a pedestrian, drivers and bikers need to look out for your safety, yield to you, and make sure they do not injure you.
 If they do, you could be entitled to sue them for your injuries.

-For a free review of your injury case, call The Carrion Law Firm’s NYC bicycle accident and pedestrian accident lawyers today.
+For a free review of your injury case, call The Carrion Law Firm’s Buffalo bicycle accident lawyers today.
 Our phone number is (718) 841-0083.

 Can You Sue for an Accident Between a Biker and a Pedestrian in NYC?

 Getting hit by a bike can lead to injuries that are just as severe – or worse than – the injuries in a car accident.
-If you were seriously hurt in any sort of accident, it may be worth talking to an attorney and suing to get compensation.
+If you were seriously hurt in any sort of accident, it may be worth talking to a Long Island bicycle accident lawyer and suing to get compensation.

 Bicycle riders in NYC have all the same rights and responsibilities as a driver behind the wheel of a car.
 That means that if they hit someone and they were responsible for the crash, they could be ordered by a court to pay for their injuries.